-In summary, the potential settlement effects are considered less than minor.
+In summary, the settlement that can be attributed to the proposed pumping bore would be nearly unmeasurable under field conditions.
+Therefore, the potential settlement effects are considered less than minor.

 4.5 Water Quality

 The potential risk to water quality from the leaching of fertilisers and pesticides that may be associated with horticulture is not a relevant consideration for a water take application under the current Northland Regional planning framework.
 With reference to the effects from horticultural sprays the Commissioners for the MWWUG water take applications stated in their Hearing Decision Report (June 2018) that: